 If you’re a tourist, I suppose you are fascinated by Mt.
 Fuji, and the day you decided to plan your itinerary Mt.
 Fuji was already on the list.
 I totally understand you.
 Going to Japan and not seeing Mt.
 Fuji will feel a little like going to New York and not seeing the Statue of Liberty.
 Well, not really the same thing because Mt.
-Fuji is much bigger, but you get the idea, both are well-known landmarks.
+Fuji is much bigger, but you get the idea: both are well-known landmarks.

 Can you take pictures at the bottom of the Statue of Liberty?
 Yes.
 Are they great?
 No. Well, that’s what you can expect from seeing Mt.
-Fuji from the Fifth Station which is the highest station open to the public before climbing the mountain.
+Fuji from the Fifth Station, which is the highest station open to the public before climbing the mountain.

 There’s nothing great to see at Mt.
-Fuji Fifth Station other than several shops and a few shrines, buses filled with tourists that went on a tour and hikers preparing to climb Mt.
+Fuji Fifth Station other than several shops and a few shrines, buses filled with tourists that went on a tour, and hikers preparing to climb Mt.
 Fuji.
 If you want to take a look at the Fifth Station, there’s a live cam from Fujigoko.tv website.

 Hopefully, now you understand that it can be a huge mistake to try and see Mt.
 Fuji from the 5th Station, at least if you go with the intention to get some amazing pictures.
 You will be so disappointed when comparing the pictures from the 5th Station and the pictures from one of the Lakes around Mt.
 Fuji, for example.

 What you need to keep in mind is that observing Mt.
 Fuji from anywhere around the Fuji area is ok, but observing Mt.
 Fuji from the mountain itself is not a good idea.
-I don’t recommend wasting time taking a bus or a tour to see the Fifth Station and specially if you don’t take into consideration the weather.
+I don’t recommend wasting time taking a bus or a tour to see the Fifth Station especially if you don’t take into consideration the weather.

 The first thing you should always check before attempting to see Mt.
 Fuji from anywhere is the weather.
 Mt.
 Fuji is a huge mountain, but that doesn’t mean that it is easily seen.
-In fact, Mt Fuji is hidden by clouds most of the year.
+Mt Fuji is hidden by clouds most of the year.
 The huge number of pictures you can find on the internet might lead you to think that you can see Mt.
-Fuji each time you plan to, but these pictures were actually taken at specific times of the year.
+Fuji each time you plan to, but these pictures were taken at specific times of the year.

 You should keep in mind that December and January are the best months to see Mt.
-Fuji and to take best pictures.
+Fuji and to take the best pictures.
 The sky is clear during the winter months in Japan and Mt.
-Fuji will be covered with snow which will give some really cool pictures to show off.
+Fuji will be covered with snow, which will give some really cool pictures to show off.

 Before trying to see Mt.
 Fuji, check the weather forecast for the surrounding cities, like Gotemba or Fujiyoshida, for instance.
 And I don’t mean to check it before going to Japan, you should check the weather the same day before heading towards Mt.
 Fuji.
 Getting to Mt.
-Fuji from Tokyo will take you around 2 hours so if you get there only to see clouds, you will be completely disappointed.
+Fuji from Tokyo will take you around 2 hours, so if you get there only to see clouds, you will be disappointed.

 Another thing to keep in mind when visiting Mt.
 Fuji is the time of the day.
-As most Japanese wonders, Mt.
+As with most Japanese wonders, Mt.
 Fuji is best seen early in the morning, so plan accordingly.

 You may also like:Is Hakone Worth visiting?